 Ensure Trash Cans Are Sealed

 What do trash cans have in them?
-Well, besides trash, they often have old food scraps.
+Well, besides trash, they often have old food scraps or liquid.
 And wasps love to eat, so they will be especially attracted to your trash cans if they're not sealed up well—and they may even try to make a nest near them.
 Make sure you seal up your trash bins to avoid any new visitors, and that also includes your recycling bins as well.

 Compost bins can also attract wasps, so make sure yours is well sealed.
 You could also move the composting indoors if you can't get the wasps away.

 You'll want to seal up any cracks in your home or foundation, as wasps like to nest in cracks and hollows on the ground.
 Keep these patched up and filled to avoid wasps making nests or getting into your home.

 Pay special attention to cracks that you may find on the edges of the house siding or where wires enter the home.
 This is great to do in the autumn before any spring wasp nests are built.